How to create Paradise on your porch, using Permaculture

 NPR affiiliates keep people abreast of things that they might not be able to learn about because they lack a newspaper subscription or don’t have a reliable internet connection.
 It’s a valuable service that serves people freely.
 What’s NOT to love about that?

-If you can pitch in a few bucks, it’s one of the best investments you can make not just for yourself, but the community.
+If you can pitch in a few bucks, it’s one of the best investments you can make for yourself.
+It also benefits your immediate community.
 I enjoy it especially when I’m working outside, at my little table with birds singing, or in the garden.

 I feel like those two things–public radio and thank you notes– supporting things that help us all in one way or another.